JMeneu/BCG-Capstone-IEMBD/README.md

 To achieve such task, the repository presents three concurrent analysis:

 * `EDA, Customer Segmentations & Spend Propensity`: shows the core segmentation of clients, according to the RFM Analysis.
 Showcases predictions for the following month spenders.
 Leverages `lime` package to bring explainability to the predictive model.
-* `Sales Forescasting`: presents a prediction on the total sales of ClientCo over the next 9 weeks, using weekly sales to avoid daily fluctuations.
-The forecast leverages `Facebook Prophet`, with a two-level time series approach: forecasting total sales of ClientCo and for customer segments based on RFM.

 * `Product Analysis & Customer Lifetime Value`: covers Product Association Rules and Customer Lifetime Value.
 In more detail, tackles a refunds analysis, product segmentation, CLV modeling using RFM anda Gamma Gamma Model.
 The top 100 selling products of 2019 are analyzed using association rules with an Apriori model.

+* `Sales Forecasting`: presents a prediction on the total sales of ClientCo over the next 9 weeks, using weekly sales to avoid daily fluctuations.
+The forecast leverages `Facebook Prophet`, with a two-level time series approach: forecasting total sales of ClientCo and for customer segments based on RFM.

 > Note: The insights from each perspective are clearly detailed in both `.ipynb` and `.html` formats.
 The first is a standard in the field, whereas the second one eases a quick view to the reader.